VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.shardByURL
      Whether to shard outgoing series across all the remote storage systems enumerated via -remoteWrite.url .
 By default the data is replicated across all the -remoteWrite.url .
-See https://docs.victoriametrics.com/vmagent/#sharding-among-remote-storages
+See https://docs.victoriametrics.com/vmagent/#sharding-among-remote-storages .
+See also -remoteWrite.shardByURLReplicas
   -remoteWrite.shardByURL.ignoreLabels array
      Optional list of labels, which must be ignored when sharding outgoing samples among remote storage systems if -remoteWrite.shardByURL command-line flag is set.
 By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems.
 See also -remoteWrite.shardByURL.labels
      Supports an array of values separated by comma or specified via multiple flags.